Trends Watcher

 • Nebraska Initiative 439: The Protect Our Rights campaign has proposed a ballot measure that would constitutionally protect abortion until fetal viability—usually around 24 to 26 weeks—or to save the pregnant person’s life or health.

 • Unfortunately, Nebraska has an anti-abortion counter measure (Initiative 434) that has also qualified for the November ballot.
-It aims to enshrine a 12-week abortion ban in the state constitution, with limited exceptions for rape, incest, and to protect the life of the patient.
+It aims to enshrine a 12-week abortion ban in the state constitution, with limited exceptions for rape, incest, and to protect the life of the patient, but it also leaves room for the state legislature to enact additional limitations up to and including a total ban.
 The campaign has used branding similar to Protect Our Rights in order to confuse voters and more than 300 of its petition signers have filed affidavits requesting that their names be removed after being misled by the campaign.

 • State law dictates that if both initiatives pass, then the measure that earns the most votes will supersede the other on all points of conflict — but will not erase it entirely.
 As such, Nebraskans will need to vote FOR Initiative 439 and AGAINST Initiative 434 in order to protect abortion rights in their state.